Sir0din/Hodlers/docs/index.md

 If you want to chase something, chase financial Indepence.

 This Website is an extension of [🚀Hodlers🌞 Discord Group](https://discord.gg/bB5WRbemFR) created to unite and help each other understand our rich we are, nurturing and empowering the community.
-If you managed to get here, you probably came for money($), whoever i hope you chose to stay for everything else and for the real money.
-Together we can understand what is money and how you can trade for profit.

-"The lips of wisdom are closed, except to the ears of understanding" *The Kybalion*

-To understand what we are holding on, you must first come to observe and understand your priorities and beliefs.
-What do you value the most?
-How do you spend your time?
-How do you value your time?
+You are here!
+Congratulations 🥳

-“Most of us have to consider our finances in nearly every decision we make, or maybe even make decisions solely based on money.
-But once we reach financial independence, we get the freedom not to be bossed around by what we earn or what we have saved.”
+*“Most of us have to consider our finances in nearly every decision we make, or maybe even make decisions solely based on money.
+Once you reach financial independence, you get the freedom not to be bossed around by what you earn or what you have saved.”*

 The goal is to **accumulate crypto assets** in order **to generate passive income**.